ADB-Papua New Guinea Partnership Strategy

 ADB's operational strategy for Papua New Guinea (PNG) is aligned with the government's Medium Term Development Plan, 2011-2015.
 The country partnership strategy (CPS), 2011-2015 aims to help PNG plan and implement a successful transition through the conversion of its natural resource wealth into inclusive economic growth.
 ADB interventions will support more inclusive growth by creating livelihood opportunities and improving access to basic services, especially in rural areas where 87% of the population lives.

-The country operations business plan, 2015-2017 is the fifth under the CPS, 2011-2015.
+The country operations business plan (COBP), 2015-2017 is the fifth under the CPS, 2011-2015.
 The strategy was developed in close consultation with the government and other stakeholders, and is aligned with the government’s Development Strategic Plan, 2010-2030 and Medium-Term Development Plan, 2011-2015.
 Consistent with the direction of the midterm review of ADB's Strategy 2020, support will be focused on supporting rural populations to access the benefits of economic growth by enhanced transport infrastructure and improving access to finance, primary health services, and electricity, which are vital for better rural service provision and income-earning opportunities.

 Latest Country Strategies and Business Plans